 If you are not a volunteer but would like to update your details that we hold for you please contact us via our contact form or write to us at FoodCycle, 2.16, The Food Exchange, New Covent Garden Market, London, SW8 5EL

-To request an information access report which details the information we hold about you, please send your request in writing to:
+To request an information access report which details the information we hold about you, please use our contact form or send your request in writing to:

 Data Protection, FoodCycle, 2.16, The Food Exchange, New Covent Garden Market, London, SW8 5EL

-We will offer a full response to all information access requests within forty working days of receipt.
-FoodCycle will not charge you for this service.
+We will offer a full response to all information access requests within thirty working days of receipt.

 We are also a member of the Fundraising regulator.
 The Fundraising Regulator, an independent body which regulates fundraising practices, also operates the Fundraising Preference Service (FPS) which you can use to indicate which non-profit organisations you would no longer like to hear from.